ajeetjaiswal02/GeekTrust-Meet-The-Family-Assignment/README.md

 <p> To run a prolems solution just run the script with python3.
 Ex. for problem1:
 python3 problem1.py

-#### One person name in the tree  is "Lavnya" but in the problem is "Lavanya", I am using problem name "Lavanya"
 #### GitHub <a href="https://github.com/vkbinfo/geektrust-familyTree">link</a>